Vlaeh/Minecraft.PlayersInBed/README.md

 ## Configuration

-Configuraiton is stored in file 'world/serverconfig/playersinbed-server.toml' Configuration is automatically updated when file is changed.
+Configuraiton is stored in file 'world/serverconfig/playersinbed-server.toml' Configuration is automatically reloaded when file on disk is changed.

-Command '/playersInBed' can be used to change configuration parameters.
+Command '/playersInBed' can be used to get mod status or change configuration parameters.